Evofosfamide

-Evofosfamide, formerly known as TH-302 is an investigational new drug that is being evaluated for the treatment of multiple tumor types, including pancreatic cancer, soft tissue sarcoma, and multiple myeloma, often in combination with other therapies.
+Evofosfamide (development code TH-302) is an investigational new drug that is being evaluated for the treatment of multiple tumor types, including pancreatic cancer, soft tissue sarcoma, and multiple myeloma, often in combination with other therapies.
 It is a hypoxia-activated prodrug designed to target and kill hypoxic cells within tumors.
 It functions by releasing the DNA crosslinking agent bromo-isophosphoramide mustard under low oxygen conditions, making it potentially effective against tumor regions where standard chemotherapy and radiation therapies are less effective due to hypoxia.

 Commercialization has not been pursued due to the failure of several clinical trials.

 Pharmacology

 Evofosfamide is a 2-nitroimidazole prodrug of the cytotoxin bromo-isophosphoramide mustard (Br-IPM).
 Evofosfamide is activated by a process that involves a 1-electron (1 e^{−}) reduction mediated by ubiquitous cellular reductases, such as the NADPH cytochrome P450, to generate a radical anion prodrug: